Debpriya1994/Az.RecoveryServices/README.md

         b. install-module -name Az.RecoveryServices -Repository PSGallery -RequiredVersion 4.0.0-preview -AllowPrerelease -force

-4. Connect to Azure using the Connect-AzAccount cmdlet.
+4. Connect to Azure using the "Connect-AzAccount" cmdlet.

-	    Sign into your subscription:
+5. Sign into your subscription:

  	    Set-AzContext -Subscription "SubscriptionName"

-5. Download and run the scripts
+6. Download and run the scripts

 ## View Archivable Points